Ukraine-Relief-Efforts/scraper/README.md

 # Style

-We (will) use Black to enforce a consistent style.
-This will run in CI, and will apparently be available as a Git hook (once the PR makes it in).
+We use black to set up a consistent style, Kindly refer to [SETUP.md](SETUP.md) on how to setup precommit hooks for the linter.